 Oh and if you teach middle school math, you’re in luck.
 Grab a set of middle school bellringers for free here.

 - A place to post homework.
 Have a consistent place that students can find their homework assignments.
 I found it extremely effective to create a poster board for each class that included the class name and then had a spot for each day of the week.
 I would then laminate these boards and put them up along one wall.
 I could then use a wet-erase marker to write the week’s assignments and upcoming tests/quizzes.
 A spray bottle of water and paper towels easily cleaned them at the end of each week.

 Back to School Series

->

-> This article is part of our back-to-school series.
+This article is part of our back-to-school series.
 You can check out all the posts in the series here.
-Or, click here to sign up for email updates & get a new helpful post in your inbox each Monday.
+Or, click here to sign up for email updates & get helpful advice & Biblical encouragement in your inbox each Monday.

->

-> This post contains affiliate links.
+This post contains affiliate links.
 I only recommend resources I truly believe will be helpful.